-The amount due from a related company represented construction contracting income certified from Honour Well Development Limited ("Honour Well") and Gold Famous Development Limited ("Gold Famous") as at 31 December 2022 and 2021 respectively.
-Honour Well and Gold Famous are indirect wholly-owned subsidiaries of Hon Kwok Land Investment Company, Limited ("Hon Kwok") of which Dr. James Sai-Wing Wong, a director and a controlling shareholder of the Company, is also a director of and has a beneficial interest in.
+The amount due from a related company represented construction contracting income certified from Honour Well Development Limited ("Honour Well") as at 31 December 2023 and 2022.
+Honour Well is an indirect wholly-owned subsidiary of Hon Kwok Land Investment Company, Limited ("Hon Kwok") of which Dr. James Sai-Wing Wong, a director of the Company (retired on 2 June 2023) and a controlling shareholder of the Company, was also a director of Hon Kwok (retired on 31 August 2023) and has a beneficial interest in.
 Mr. James Sing-Wai Wong and Mr. Philip Bing-Lun Lam are common directors of the Company and Hon Kwok.

 The amount due from a related company was unsecured, interest-free and repayable within 30 days.
-As at 31 December 2022 and 2021, the loss allowance was assessed to be minimal.
+As at 31 December 2023 and 2022, the loss allowance was assessed to be minimal.